Akathisia: Signs and symptoms

 Symptoms of akathisia are often described in vague terms, such as feeling nervous, uneasy, tense, twitchy, restless, and unable to relax.
-Reported symptoms also include insomnia, a sense of discomfort, motor restlessness, marked anxiety, and panic.
+Reported symptoms also include insomnia, a sense of discomfort, motor restlessness, dysphoria, marked anxiety, and panic.
 Symptoms have also been said to resemble symptoms of neuropathic pain similar to fibromyalgia and restless legs syndrome.
 When caused by psychiatric drugs, akathisia usually disappears quickly once the medication is reduced or stopped.
 However, late-onset akathisia, or tardive akathisia, may persist for months or years after the medication is discontinued.

 When misdiagnosis occurs in antipsychotic-induced akathisia, more antipsychotics may be prescribed, potentially worsening the symptoms.
 If not identified, akathisia symptoms can increase in severity and lead to suicidal thoughts, aggression and violence.

 Visible signs of akathisia include repetitive movements, such as crossing and uncrossing the legs and constant shifting from one foot to the other.
 Other noted signs include rocking back and forth, fidgeting, and pacing.
 However, not all observable restless motion is akathisia.
 For example, while mania, agitated depression, and attention deficit hyperactivity disorder may present like akathisia, movements resulting from them feel voluntary, rather than being due to restlessness.

 Jack Henry Abbott, who was diagnosed with akathisia, described the sensation in 1981 as: "You ache with restlessness, so you feel you have to walk, to pace.
 And then as soon as you start pacing, the opposite occurs to you; you must sit and rest.
-Back and forth, up and down you go … you cannot get relief …"
+Back and forth, up and down you go ... you cannot get relief ..."